Starting a Mock Trial Team

 - What are the registration fees?
 Are there any discounts available to new schools?

 - The school registration fee, which provides access to the current year case materials, is $450.
-There are additional fees for each team you register to compete at a regional, Opening Round Championship, or National Championship tournament, which can be found in Rule 2.4 of the Rulebook.
+There are additional fees for each team you register to compete at a Regional, Opening Round Championship Series, or National Championship tournament, which can be found in Rule 2.4 of the Rulebook.
 If this is your school’s first year registering for AMTA competition, or if your school has not registered for AMTA competition in the last 5 years, the regional tournament registration fee for your first team ($125) is waived.

 - What is the registration deadline?